SeLite/SeLite.github.io/TroubleShooting.md

     * replace SeLite-specific commands (e.g. _typeRandom_) with their Selenium alternatives and see whether your locators work.

 ## Browser Console ##
 If Selenium IDE log doesn't give much information about the problem, you need a log from Firefox itself.
 Visit Firefox URL _about:config_.
-Set preference _devtools.chrome.enabled_ to true (by double-clicking).
+Set preference _devtools.chrome.enabled_ to _true_ (by double-clicking).
 Restart Firefox and go to its menu > Tools > Web Developer > Browser Console.
 Does it show any errors or warnings?
 Re-check the console after you start Selenium IDE and when you run scripts.

 ## Separate Firefox profile ##
 If you don't want to modify your existing Firefox profile, [create a new one](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment#Development_profile) (with no spaces in its name).
 Enable [Browser Console](#browser-console).
 Add any necessary non-SeLite extensions, until the problem appears.
-Alternatively, you could also [duplicate the existing profile](http://kb.mozillazine.org/Moving_your_profile_folder) (which is stored as a folder) and narrow down the problem there.
+Alternatively, you could also [duplicate the existing profile](http://kb.mozillazine.org/Moving_your_profile_folder) (which is stored as a folder) and narrow down the problem in that copy.

 # Run packaged tests #
 If you use [AddOns](AddOns) > [Cutting edge](AddOns#cutting-edge), it also gives you [PackagedTests](PackagedTests).
 Otherwise get the tests from SeLite source as per [InstallFromSource](InstallFromSource).